icopy-site/awesome/docs/awesome/awesome-javascript-learning.md

 ## DOM related

 - [DOM Enlightenment](http://domenlightenment.com) - A whole book about how to access an manipulate the DOM without a library.
-- [You Might Not Need jQuery](https://github.com/micromata/awesome-javascript-learning/blob/master/http://youmightnotneedjquery.com) - Get plain JavaScript code snippets (https://github.com/micromata/awesome-javascript-learning/blob/master/and see their jQuery equivalents).
+- [You Might Not Need jQuery](http://youmightnotneedjquery.com) - Get plain JavaScript code snippets (and see their jQuery equivalents).
 - [Traversing the DOM with JavaScript](https://zellwk.com/blog/dom-traversals/) - A tutorial featuring native methods to traverse the DOM.